 If I have periodontal surgery how long will I be out of work or miss my normal daily activities

-Dr. Wentz will give specific instructions regarding postoperative care, such as diet, physical activity, and medications.
+Dr. Dressler will give specific instructions regarding postoperative care, such as diet, physical activity, and medications.

 The amount of pain you have after surgery depends on the type periodontal surgery performed.
 If no tissue is removed from your palate, you should have little to no discomfort.
 Over-the-counter anti-inflammatory medication or prescription pain medication can help keep you comfortable in the days following surgery.